 - Mad Girls can be described as a serial killer duo origin story, detailing two girls’ descent into murderous madness in a fictional agricultural California town based on Soledad, CA. It is a horror novel grounded in the reality of how lonely and angry teenage girls feel as they go from girl to woman.
 There is also a romantic subplot featuring the main two girls.
-Both girls are Mexican-American, as am I. Currently, my first draft is complete and I am revising.
+Both girls are Mexican-American, as am I. Currently, I am querying this novel.

 Word count as of 3/11/22: 84,600